-Marubeni establishes the Audit Department directly under the President to study the appropriateness of duty execution by executing person and compliance status and implements internal audit by the Audit Department and self-inspection of company-wide Marubeni under instructions by the Audit Department.
+Marubeni establishes the Audit Department as an organization directly under the President to study the appropriateness of duty execution by executing persons and compliance status, and implements internal audits through the Audit Department and company-wide self-inspections with support, cooperation, and advisement from the Audit Department.
 The result of internal audit is reported to the Board of Directors on a regular basis.

 (4) Disciplinary actions

 When the execution of duty by an officer or employee results in violation of law or regulation, Marubeni shall seek judgement of the Governance and Remuneration Committee, an advisory committee to the Board of Directors with the majority of members being Outside Directors/Audit & Supervisory Board Members, in the case of an officer, and the Award and Disciplinary Committee in the case of an employee and take strict actions in accordance with relevant regulations.

 2. Systems to preserve and manage information related to the execution of duties by Directors

 (1) Preservation and management of information and prevention of information leakage